davidtorosyan/ti-js/README.md

 Option | default value | description
 --- | --- | ---
-source | `undefined` | the original TI-Basic code, as a string or an array of strings; if provided, debug and error messages will include the source line debug | `false` | if `true`, will emit debug logs.
+source | `undefined` | the original TI-Basic code, as a string or an array of strings; overrides inline source debug | `false` | if `true`, will emit debug logs. io | `undefined` | redirects output instead of going to the console; use `ti.ioFromVal` to create this frequencyMs | `1` | how long on average to take executing each line in milliseconds; minimum value is `0.001`

 See the [web](/web) directory for more examples.